 Because their little hands hurt, that’s why.
 Because it is a struggle to pen the words to paper.

 So, here’s my first secret about how to teach your kids to be good writers.

 That’s right.
 No writing required.

 Read.
 And read.
 And read some more.
 And don’t pick junk.
-Choose great stories that keep you wanting to read.
-Great stories that keep them wanting to listen.
-If you can’t bear to read, don’t worry, you have an out—it’s called audio books.
-I’ve used plenty of those, too, and listened right alongside my kids.
+Choose great stories that keep you wanting to read–great stories that keep them wanting to listen.
+If you can’t bear to read, don’t worry, you have an out: audio books.
+I’ve used plenty of those, too, and listened alongside my kids.

 It sounds crazy, but the bulk of our “writing curriculum” has simply been reading aloud and allowing the boys to hear sentence patterns, syntax, and character voices.
 Listening to great writing has taught them how to write.

-Resist the urge to shove grammar down their little throats.
+Secret #3: Resist the urge to start grammar lessons.

 I cringe when I hear someone say, “My kids hate grammar.”
-I actually walked out of a homeschool workshop once when the speaker admitted her students hated this “necessary” subject; her first and second graders would cry through grammar lessons.
-I cannot be convinced that a child needs grammar instruction.
+I walked out of a homeschool workshop when the speaker admitted her students hated this “necessary” subject; her first and second grade students would cry through grammar lessons.
+I cannot be convinced a young child needs grammar instruction.

-Once handwriting was fluid, I chose copywork for my boys.
+Instead of grammar exercises, I chose copywork for my boys.
 Copying inspiring quotes and great literature provides an amazing foundation for a future writer.
-And as soon as I knew they were ready, my boys began editing practice with Daily Paragraph Editing exercises (and also occasionally using our local newspaper).
+And as soon as I knew they were ready, my boys began editing practice with Daily Paragraph Editing exercises (and occasionally with our local newspaper).

 I did teach Elijah grammar when he got to junior high.
 Guess what?
 He grasped it quickly and for the most part it was painless.
 I am thankful we waited, and I don’t plan on changing it up for Simon.